 Abuse: a form of maltreatment of a child.
-Somebody may abuse or neglect a child by inflicting harm or by failing to act to prevent harm.
-Children may be abused in a family or in an institutional or community setting by those known to them or, more rarely, by others.
-Abuse can take place wholly online, or technology may be used to facilitate offline abuse.
-Children may be abused by an adult or adults or by another child or children.
+Somebody may abuse, neglect or exploit a child by inflicting harm or by failing to act to prevent harm.
+Children may be abused in a school/college, inside and outside of home, and online or in a family setting by those known to them or, more rarely, by others.
+Abuse, neglect and exploitation can take place wholly online, or technology may be used to facilitate offline abuse.
+Children may be abused by an adult or adults or by another children may be used to rack to prevent harm.

-Abuse and neglect
+Abuse, neglect and exploitation

-All staff will be made aware of indicators of abuse and neglect.
+All staff will be made aware of indicators of abuse, neglect and exploitation.
 Knowing what to look for is vital for the early identification of abuse and neglect and specific safeguarding issues such as child criminal exploitation and child sexual exploitation so that staff are able to identify cases of children who may be in need of help or protection.